paulc4/mvc-exceptions/README.md

 (Demo 4) to show the difference.

    * <code>src/main/java/demo3/config/DemoExceptionConfiguration.java</code>
-       * Sets up the
+       * Java configuration to setup the beans for this demo.
    * <code>src/main/java/demo3/web/ExceptionThrowingController.java</code>
-       * Controller used by the demo
+       * Controller used by the demo.
    * <code>src/main/java/demo3/web/SwitchableSimpleMappingExceptionResolver.java</code>
-       * The resolver subclass described above
+       * The resolver subclass described above.
    * <code>src/main/java/demo3/web/ExceptionThrowingController.java</code>
        * Controller that provides `/simpleMappingExceptionResolver/on` and
          `/simpleMappingExceptionResolver/off` for switching the resolver on/off.